It’s well known that those who exercise often and like lifting heavy in the gym need to stock up on their protein.

 It’s all well and good knowing that we need more protein if we go to the gym.
 But there are lots of questions that follow on.
 Why do we need protein?
 How does it benefit our fitness?
 What type of exercise do we need it for?
 How much we need?
 And what are the best options to go for?
 If we’re going to do something, we want to do it properly.

-Time to tackle these key questions one by one.
+Time to tackle these critical questions one by one.

 Why do you need protein?

-First and foremost, understanding how the body uses protein and why you need it will help you figure out whether it’s something you need to increase in your diet.
+First and foremost, understanding how the body uses protein and why you need it will help you figure out whether you need to increase it in your diet.

-Protein serves a huge number of purposes in the body.
-As a compound, it makes up a huge proportion of the body’s molecules.
+Protein does a big number of things for the body.
+As a compound, it makes up a vast proportion of the body’s molecules.
 You’d need a full science lecture to go through each of them in detail.
 For a quick rundown, the body uses protein for its physical structure, to regulate homeostasis, and for fuel.

 The function that you’re looking to know more about is its role in creating, restoring, and repairing cells in the body.